CumulusNetworks/docs/content/nvue-reference/Action-Commands.md

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

-## <h>nv action change system date-time</h>
+## <h>nv action change system time</h>

 Configures the Cumulus Linux software clock.
-The switch contains a battery backed hardware clock that maintains the time while the switch powers off and between reboots.
+The switch contains a battery backed hardware clock that maintains the date and time while the switch powers off and between reboots.
 When the switch is running, the Cumulus Linux operating system maintains its own software clock.

-During boot up, the switch copies the time from the hardware clock to the operating system software clock.
+During boot up, the switch copies the date and time from the hardware clock to the operating system software clock.
 The software clock takes care of all the timekeeping.
 During system shutdown, the switch copies the software clock back to the battery backed hardware clock.

-The date format is YYYY-MM-DD.
-The time format is HH:MM:SS.
+The format is YYYY-MM-DD HH:MM:SS

-{{%notice note%}}
-In Cumulus Linux 5.7, 5.8, and 5.9, this command is `nv action change system time`.
-{{%/notice%}}

 ### Version History